Academic Forms & Transcripts

 You will be prompted to provide your mobile number to set up Multi-Factor Authentication (MFA).

 You will see your issued transcript on your Documents landing page.
-You must purchase at least one share credit must be purchased to access your transcript.
+You must purchase at least one share credit to access your transcript.
 The share credit can then be used to share your transcript with a third party or yourself via an email address.
 Additional share credits are available for purchase.

 Note: If it is your first time using the MyCredsTM Learner portal, you will be prompted to register for a MyCredsTM account.
 You will also need to set up Multi-Factor Authentication (MFA) with your mobile phone.
 To add or update your mobile number select Account Settings in the top right corner.